gbronca/cookbook/README.md

 IP
 ```

-* Because Heroku is already connected to my Github account, I only had to connect the created heroku app to the Github repository and set up the automatic deployment.
+* Connect Heroku to the project's repository on Github and setup automatic deployment.
+Heroku then will build a new version of the app every time a new deployment is pushed to Github.

-## Local Deployment
+### Local Deployment

 * Clone the repository